fund3/thewarden/README.md

 __Installation instructions: [INSTALL.MD](https://github.com/pxsocs/thewarden/blob/master/INSTALL.MD)__
 __Telegram group: [https://t.me/bitcoin_warden](https://t.me/bitcoin_warden)__

-## Important Note for users upgrading from CryptoBlotter - do this before upgrading
+## Important Note for users upgrading from CryptoBlotter

 The new version does not offer backward compatibility with previous versions.
 If you are running an older version and have transactions, make sure to __export the transactions as CSV and save them somewhere safe__.
 You can later import these into the new version.
 This is experimental and errors may occur.